Halloween Middle and High School Language Arts Activities

 A brief review of the parts of speech helps overall lessons in several ways:

-• With vocabulary.
+- With vocabulary.
 Standards ask students to manipulate words, to use words in a variety of ways.
-Before students can change “manipulate” to the noun form, you might need to review parts of speech.
+Before they can change “manipulate” to the noun form, you might need to review parts of speech.

-• With clauses.
-I review parts of speech before teaching noun, adjective, and adverb clauses.
+- With clauses.
+Review parts of speech before teaching noun, adjective, and adverb clauses.
 Students feel empowered, and I can bridge off prior knowledge.

-• With advanced writing.
+- With advanced writing.
 As students advance in their writing, they construct longer and denser sentences.
-Unfortunately, lacking a strong understanding of the parts of speech can hinder students in their proofreading efforts.
-I see this struggle primarily with conjunction use and misplaced and dangling modifiers.
+Unfortunately, lacking a strong understanding of the parts of speech can hinder their proofreading efforts.
+Frequently, this struggle exists with conjunction use and misplaced and dangling modifiers.

 Plus, this cute pumpkin coloring sheet makes for perfect Halloween decor in your language arts classroom.